Breaking Glass (album)

-Breaking Glass is the debut album by the English singer Hazel O'Connor.
+Breaking Glass is the debut album by English singer Hazel O'Connor, released in 1980 by A&M Records.
 It is the soundtrack album to the film Breaking Glass, featuring songs written and performed by O'Connor who also stars in the film.
-It was released in 1980 by A&M Records.
-The album reached number 5 in the UK Album Charts, remaining on the chart for 38 weeks and was certified Gold by the British Phonographic Industry.
+The album reached number 5 in the UK Albums Chart, remaining on the chart for 38 weeks and was certified Gold by the British Phonographic Industry.
 Two of the musicians in her band, Bob Carter and Andy Duncan, were members of Linx.

 Singles

 A total of five singles were released from the album, with the second single "Eighth Day", released in August 1980, becoming O'Connor's most successful, peaking at number 5 on the UK Singles Chart.
 "Will You?", released in May 1981 was also a Top-Ten hit.
 By the time the final single, "Calls the Tune" was released in January 1982, O'Connor had released a further two albums, Sons and Lovers and Cover Plus.
 Despite this, the single managed to chart at number 60 in the UK.